kainulj/helsinki-citybike-analysis/README.md

-# Helsinki City Bike Demand Analysis and Prediction
+# Helsinki–Espoo City Bike Demand Analysis and Prediction

 ## Overview
 This project analyzes and predicts city bike departures in Helsinki and Espoo using historical trip data, weather conditions, and station location features.